Module Catalogue 2025/26

 The teaching methods are appropriate to allow students to develop a wide range of skills, from understanding basic concepts and facts to higher-order thinking.

-Lectures are used to explain the theory behind the measurement process, illustrated with examples, and for giving general feedback on marked work.
+Lectures are used to explain the theory behind the experimental physics methods presented in the module, illustrated with examples, and for giving general feedback on marked work.
 The practical session is designed to gain a hands-on understanding of the lectures’ materials and to guide the student to understand the complementarity and synergy between different techniques.
 The tutorials are designed to help the student develop transferable skills, particular in terms of written communication, and further their knowledge in the field of their choice.

 Reading Lists